-The Committee is made up of a Non-Executive Chairman, five (5) other Non-Executive Directors and one (1) Executive Director/CEO.
-The Committee is responsible for ensuring the review of effectiveness of the Board and Board Committees; and reviewing the appointments and compensation of the executive and senior management and making recommendations to the Board for its consideration and approval.
+The Committee consist of a Non-Executive Chairperson, four (4) other Non-Executive Directors and one (1) Executive Director/CEO.
+The Committee is responsible for ensuring the review of the effectiveness of the Board and Board Committees; reviewing the appointments and compensation of the executive and senior management and making recommendations to the Board for its consideration and approval.